Home Our Hope

 Sabbath Lost

 My father was a pastor until I went into high school.
-As a child I remember when our whole family sometimes went to play at parks.
-My dad loves ice cream and sometimes when we were out he would see a convenience store and go for ice cream.
-But sometimes he would come back empty handed because he had forgotten it was Sunday.
-In those days almost all the stores were closed on Sunday.
-But sometimes he would come back with ice cream but suddenly his expression would change.
-He had forgotten it was Sunday and had found a store that was open.
+I remember our family would often go to play at parks when I was a child.
+My dad loves ice cream, and sometimes when we were out, he would see a convenience store and go for ice cream.
+But sometimes he would come back empty-handed because he had forgotten it was Sunday.
+In those days almost all stores were closed on Sunday.
+But I remember one time he came back with ice cream, but suddenly his expression changed.
+He had just realized it was Sunday and that he had found a store that was open.

 At that time most people observed Sunday according to what the 4th commandment says - no work.
 That included no commerce because that would require others to work, which is also part of the 4th commandment.
-That is what most theological seminaries and Bible schools were teaching the pastors and that is what they taught in the churches and observed themselves.
-Most people went to church and therefore most businesses were closed on Sunday.
-In our time, the few businesses that close on Sunday are considered freaks and hated by some for doing so.
+That is what most theological seminaries and Bible schools were teaching the pastors of that time, and that is what the pastors taught in the churches and observed themselves.
+Most people went to church, and therefore most businesses were closed on Sunday.
+In our time however, the few businesses that close on Sunday are considered freaks and hated by some for doing so.

-At that time pastors moved frequently and we moved to a new city.
-Times were changing and this new city had largely given up Sunday Sabbath observance.
-In fact it was now common for them to go out for lunch or dinner on Sunday.
+At that time pastors were moved frequently, and we moved to a new city.
+Times were changing, and the church in this new city had largely given up Sunday Sabbath observance.
+In fact it was now common for the church people to go out for lunch or dinner on Sunday.
 This change was sweeping the country.
-It was a slow change in each congregation because many people disagreed with it, but it happened in some churches and cities before others.
-Because we moved from a place where the change hadn't even started, to a place where it was complete, we saw it as a fast change.
+It was a slow change in each congregation because many people disagreed with it, so it happened in some churches and cities before others.
+Because we moved from a place where the change hadn't even started to a place where it was complete, we saw it as a fast change.
 What took 10 or 20 years for others, took 400 miles for us.

 My father wasn't sure how to handle it.
-He wanted to be with the other church people but all his life he had avoided commerce on Sunday.
+He wanted to be with the other church people, but all his life he had avoided commerce on Sunday.
 In the end he decided we would do what the rest of that congregation was doing.
 I don't know why I remember him telling us about that decision.
-I was a kid; what did I care.
-Sabbath observance in our family ended that day.
+I was a kid; what did I care?
+Yet, I do remember.
+As confused as a Sunday Sabbath observance is, in our family it ended that day.

 It was the 60s and the 70s.
 Many changes were occurring in society.
 The sexual revolution was going on.
 Divorce suddenly shot up.
 Many people were turning away from the church and opening their businesses on Sunday, and the church wanted to patronize those businesses.